jwtk/jjwt/README.md

 * `PS384`: RSASSA-PSS using SHA-384 and MGF1 with SHA-384
 * `PS512`: RSASSA-PSS using SHA-512 and MGF1 with SHA-512

-These are all represented in the `io.jsonwebtoken.security.SignatureAlgorithms` enum class.
+These are all represented in the `io.jsonwebtoken.security.SignatureAlgorithms` utility class.

 What's really important about these algorithms - other than their security properties - is that the JWT specification [RFC 7518, Sections 3.2 through 3.5](https://tools.ietf.org/html/rfc7518#section-3)